-Rivalries are all around the world, in every sports,especially football.
-A match between two rivals is generally played with high intensity,and is watched by many fans.
-In this article, let us have a look at some of the most fierce and Biggest Football Rivalries In The World.
+Rivalries are all around the world, in every sports, especially football.
+A match between two rivals is generally played with high intensity, and is watched by many fans.
+In this article, let us have a look at some of the biggest football rivalries in the world.

 12. Palmeiras v Corinthians (Brazil)